-Equality Strand - Disability
+- \ Equality Strand Disability - \ Impact Visual Impairment will impact on someone's ability to access the website giving them a negative experience - \ H, M or L High impact as it is important to make all CNPA information both printed and electronic as accessible as possible a) Source of evidence:

-Impact - Visual Impairment will impact on someone's ability to access the website giving them a negative experience H, M or L - High impact as it is important to make all CNPA information both printed and electronic as accessible as possible 7 What evidence is already available to you to help you identify the impact that the project may have on the equality groups (e.g. what do you already know about the diversity of your target audience and their needs and/or experiences?).
+7 What evidence is already available to you to help you identify the impact that the project may have on the equality groups (e.g. what do you already know about the diversity of your target audience and their needs and/or experiences?).